Public Art - Sculptures

 Got a smartphone?
 Download the Otocast app, which will guide you on a walk that includes narrations from each artist describing their work.

 Through the app you can also vote for your favorite sculpture.
-The Liberty Arts Commission-Liberty, MO will include the votes on Otocast in their consideration to purchase one of these sculpture for permanent display in Liberty.
+The Liberty Arts Commission will include the votes on Otocast in their consideration to purchase one of these sculpture for permanent display in Liberty.

 At the end of each rotating sculpture cycle, the Liberty Arts Commission has the option to purchase one of the art pieces for permanent display in Liberty.
 Check out these sculptures now on permanent display:

-• 2017 - Jacob Burmood's Plumb Twisted (pictured right), installed in front of the Liberty Community Center (1600 S Withers Road in Liberty)
+• 2017 - Jacob Burmood's Plumb Twisted (pictured below), installed in front of the Liberty Community Center (1600 S Withers Rd.)

 • 2018 - Matthew Duffy's Open Heart, installed at the Withers Road entrance to Westboro Canterbury Park